SotnikovMaksym/QA-automation-repo/lesson14/README.md

-Lesson 14 - Automated API testing with Jest, Axios, and TypeScript.Lesson 14 - Automated API testing with Jest, Axios, and TypeScript.## Endpoints:
+Lesson 14 - Automated API testing with Jest, Axios, and TypeScript.## Endpoints: